Understanding UAE's New Corporate Tax Rules for Businesses in 2025

 The corporate tax will primarily impact businesses that generate profits above AED 375,000 annually.
 This includes:

-• Large corporations: Businesses with substantial profits, particularly in sectors like retail, hospitality, finance, and construction.
+Businesses with substantial profits, particularly in sectors like:

 It's also important to note that businesses involved in activities such as oil and gas extraction, real estate, or those governed by sector-specific regulations may have different tax rates or exemptions to be in line with UAE corporate tax compliance.